verbb/formie/docs/get-started/upgrading-from-v2.md

 Custom Integration classes should now implement a `getOAuthProviderClass()` method which is a [Auth Provider](https://verbb.io/packages/auth/docs/feature-tour/providers).

-Refer also to our [OAuth Integrations](https://github.com/verbb/formie/tree/craft-5/src/integrations/crm) for some example implementations.
+Refer also to our [OAuth Integrations](https://github.com/verbb/formie/tree/craft-5/src/integrations/crm) for some existing implementations.
+We also have an [example](https://github.com/verbb/example-formie-oauth-integration) integration to get started with.

 ## GraphQL
 When querying fields or pages, you should use the `label` property instead of `name`.